 Routine, routine and routine!
 Though some of us genuinely don’t like to have them, these sticklers for things that are regular and consistent are also really healthy for us….and Dr Cheah is not just referring to the structure of work or study.
 It includes those productive things but also those enjoyable activities like your hobbies.
 Sleep and exercise are proven to be really important parts of our routines too….even those nanna naps when we need them!

-Some things have really exploded in upon our lives like we’ve never ……ever…. experienced before last year and maybe even still this year for many of us!
+Some things have really exploded in upon our lives like we’ve never ……ever…. experienced before over the last 2 years and maybe even still this year for many of us!
 We’ve all been continuing to reach for ways to cope or manage ………..with some of these maybe not so good!!
 It’s good to keep that focus on what we can control with all the above!
-Tune out when we need and know this is just like one of the 4 weather seasons that will pass.
-Holding onto hope for the future and seeing this time as an opportunity to learn as much as we can, about yourself and others, really helps!
+Tune out when we need and know that when it’s hard its just like one of the 4 weather seasons that will pass.
+Holding onto hope for the future and seeing hard times, as well as good times, as an opportunity to learn as much as we can, about yourself and others, really helps!
 Keeping grounded on the now holds us in good stead for our future…..

 Keeping it real by staying in touch with friends and family is so important.
-Even if it’s still virtually or with social distancing measures in place.
+Even if it’s still virtually for some of us.
 Being creative in this connection is a must.
 We were built to be connected.
 Feeling love or care and giving back the same……..it’s what makes us thrive and be human.
-So, make every effort to keep connected consistently with those important networks that provide some level of goodness, as well as help you feel especially safe and secure during these times!
+So, make every effort to keep connected consistently with those important networks that provide some level of goodness, as well as help you feel especially safe, secure, encouraged and nurtured!

 Giving back where you can